NebulaUI/nebula-css/README.md

 ####BEMIT - responsive suffixes####
-* `u-1/2@sm-up` has the responsive suffix that suggests that this class will be applied to screens larger than the `sm-up` breakpoint and up. the `sm-up` namespace can be modified via `$grid-breakpoints` in the `VARS` section.
+* `u-1/2@sm-up` has the responsive suffix that suggests that this class will be applied to screens larger than the `sm-up` breakpoint. the `sm-up` namespace can be modified via `$grid-breakpoints` in the `VARS` section.

 Further examples of responsive suffixes: